website briefing

 How much do you want to spend?
 This is a bit like saying ‘How long is a piece of string?’
 But your agency needs to have some idea of your budget, so they can tailor their proposal.

 If you have a timescale, let your agency know up front.
-A large site can take several months to develop, particularly for a smaller team – so don’t expect them to work miracles.
+A large website can take several months to develop, particularly for a smaller team.

-This sample document is the ideal website brief document that asks all the right questions for you to complete and send out to your list of web design agencies.
+Download our website briefing PDF template.
+It's an ideal example of a website brief document that asks all the right questions for you to complete and send out to your list of web design agencies.

 Ready to turn your website design brief into reality?